From speeding tickets to car accidents, driving comes with its fair share of risks.

-For most of the big insurance companies, chargeable violations that occurred within the past three years can lead to increased prices by way of surcharges.
-Though each company has its way of assigning points, they all take into account the severity of each driving violation and how long ago it happened.
+For most big insurance companies, chargeable violations that occurred within the past three years can lead to increased prices through surcharges.
+Though each company has its way of assigning points, they all consider the severity of each driving violation and how long ago it happened.
 Many companies will decrease the surcharge for every year you maintain a clean driving record after a violation.
 After three years, you shouldn’t see any surcharge at all.

-However, if you are applying for insurance at a new company, the carrier might look at violations older than three years when determining whether to accept your application.
-If you were convicted for reckless driving ten years ago, your current insurer won’t be able to apply a surcharge because of that conviction—but a new company could use that as a reason to deny your application.
+However, if you apply for insurance at a new company, the carrier might look at violations older than three years when determining whether to accept your application.
+If you were convicted for reckless driving ten years ago, your current insurer wouldn’t be able to apply a surcharge because of that conviction—but a new company could use that as a reason to deny your application.

 Many insurers look favorably upon policyholders who complete a defensive driving course after committing a moving violation or offense.
 Whether or not you have been legally compelled to retake classes at a traffic school or your local DMV, having that course on your record might even qualify you for insurance discounts in the future.